makisevon/stay/README.md

-# stay
+# Stay

-A simple cache server
+Stay is a simple distributed multi-level key/value cache store for study purposes only.